Go, go, go-o-o-o...ouch! Weekend warriors, please don’t overdo it this spring

 Spring is in full swing and the urge to get outside and go, go, go is resonating within all of us.
-Between the natural flow of seasons and likely a prolonged relaxation period thanks to COVID-19, most of us have been moving a little less over the past year.
 While our brains tell us “you’ve got this,” our muscles, joints, and tendons haven’t received the message.
-So, before you jump off the couch and on to the court, trail, or field – we have some precautionary advice to help you stay active and safe.
+So, before you jump off the couch and on to the court, trail, or field, we have some precautionary advice to help you stay active and safe.

 First, let’s define the phrase “weekend warrior.”
 These are folks, who, due to a long work week and many responsibilities are limited to bursts of weekend exercise.
 While that scenario makes total sense schedule-wise, it poses a high risk of orthopedic injury.

 Some of the most common weekend warrior injuries include:

 When our bodies aren’t used to high-intensity activity, we have to ease into movement.
 Here are some recommendations to prevent orthopedic pain and injury and still have fun.